hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 around with it in your environment to gauge if the complexity is worth it for you.

-The second is that the example we worked through needs more work using additional Kubernetes primitives before it becomes useful in practice.
+The second is that our example deployment needs more work using additional Kubernetes primitives before it becomes useful in practice.
 These include using:

 * *Persistent Volumes* (and *Persistent Volume Claims*) to ensure that the PostgreSQL data is persistent beyond the life of its pod.
-* *Secrets* to handle database password and other sensitive information.
+* *Secrets* to handle the database password and other sensitive information.
 * *Daemon Sets* to help aggregate logging across nodes.

 Keep an eye on [the issues list for the example project][issues] to find out more about progress on these fronts.
 And you're free to help out too.
-You can also add additional pieces to the puzzle (such as Redis or Elasticsearch)!
-And pull-requests are more than welcome if you work any of these out.
+You can also add additional pieces to the puzzle (such as Redis or Elasticsearch).
+Pull-requests are more than welcome if you work any of these out!

 I'll leave you with the one thought that really excites me about all this.
 There is fascinating philosophical shift going on right now